blurpy/8-bit-computer/hardware.md

   * 4x Blue: shows the opcode.
   * 4x Yellow: shows the operand.
 * Control lines
-  * II: store an 8-bit value from the bus in the register.
+  * II: store an 8-bit value from the bus in the register, on the next clock tick.
   * IO: put the 4-bit operand of the instruction to the bus.